Agency 15: Audit

 Each of the four courts has an identical arrangement and number of seats.
 The exact arrangement of each court can therefore be illustrated using one court, in this case, building 5’s lower court that is used by married men (A).

 Within an assembly court, the 480 presidents are arranged in terms of demographic presidencies of 3.
 The Regulatory Bureau’s demographic presidency for married men (13A, 14A, and 15A) sits as highlighted in the graphic below.
-The 12 Regulatory Bureau’s operational presidents for married men (A) are organized into 4 demographic presidencies: 1,2, 3/ 4, 5, 6/ 7, 8, 9/ 10, 11, 12.
+The 12 Regulatory Bureau’s operational presidents for married men (A) are organized into 4 demographic presidencies: 1,2, 3/ 4, 5, 6/ 7, 8, 9/ 10, 11, and 12.